milicevicMarko/scraper-polovni-automobili/README.md

 python main.py --file "results/result.xlsx" -- url "https://www.polovniautomobili.com/auto-oglasi/25181599/volkswagen-golf-8-20dstyleled?attp=p1_pv0_pc1_pl1_plv0"
 ```

+# Visualize

+In order to visualize, you need to run:

+`streamlit run visualize.py -- <path_to_your_file>`

+> It can be xlsx, csv, json.

 ## Todo

 [] Add Contact info

 [] Add a chronjob to scrape changes

-[] Add a window tool to make life easier
+[] Add a window tool to make life easier for importing files

 [] Tool to show most highlight differences